duckdb/duckdb-web/docs/extensions/overview.md

 This will use the `json` extension to read the JSON file.

-> To make the DuckDB distribution lightweight, it only contains a few fundamental built-in extensions (e.g., `autocomplete`, `json`, `parquet`), which are loaded automatically upon startup.
+> To make the DuckDB distribution lightweight, it only contains a few fundamental built-in extensions (e.g., `autocomplete`, `json`, `parquet`), which are loaded automatically when the CLI client is started.

 #### Autoloadable Extensions